uPortal-Attic/BlackboardVCPortlet/README.md

 # Security Configuration Summary

 ## Roles
+* ROLE_ADMIN - Users that have full access to all functionality
 * ROLE_FULL_ACCESS - Users that have full access to the session creation form (TODO flush out all access)

 ## Permissions